In Real Life

 - For Vampire: The Masquerade – Bloodlines characters who don't specialize in combat, the late-game Colt Anaconda offers the best combo of accuracy and firepower.
 Even combat-based characters may find themselves using it primarily, despite the availability of automatic rifles and shotguns.

 - In Warframe you can buy a Lex pistol very early on.
 It's a vicious Hand Cannon; in terms of per-shot damage, it's matched only by the Seer (a literal Sniper Pistol), the Angstrum (which shoots pencil rockets), or the Marelok family (powerful, but expensive).
 Accuracy is high, modding it is easy, and it focuses on puncture damage, effective against most of the game's more dangerous threats.
-The only reason not to keep it around is to eventually replace it with the Lex Prime.
+The only reason not to keep it around is to eventually replace it with the Lex Prime or the Vaykor Marelok.